Adams’ NYPD pal pleads guilty to spearheading 2021 campaign straw donor scheme

 - Oops!Something went wrong.Please try again later.

-Dwayne Montgomery, a former NYPD inspector who has been friends with Mayor Adams for years, pleaded guilty Monday to charges that he masterminded a scheme to funnel illegal donations into the mayor’s 2021 campaign coffers.
+Dwayne Montgomery, a former NYPD inspector who has been friends with Mayor Eric Adams for years, pleaded guiltyto conspiracy Monday for his rolein a scheme to funnel illegal donations into the mayor’s 2021 campaign coffers.

-Montgomery entered the guilty plea to one count of conspiracy during a morning hearing in Manhattan Supreme Court, a spokeswoman for District Attorney Alvin Bragg confirmed.
+Montgomery pleaded guilty to one count of conspiracy during a morning hearing in Manhattan Supreme Court, a spokeswoman for District Attorney Alvin Bragg confirmed.

+Under Montgomery’s plea deal, he was required to admit to conspiring with Shamsuddin Riza and “others” for more than a year to make and facilitate illegal contributions to Mayor Adams’ 2021 City Hall run.

+According to his plea agreement obtained by The News, Montgomery “directed straw donors to make contributions to the Campaign, and the funds for the contributions were reimbursed by” him and others.